Tuesday, February 17, 2026

 there.
 She exited quite suddenly, likely to avoid a Trump-endorsed

-primary candidate who would have easily won, her leaving being
+primary candidate who would have easily won, her leaving also being

 spurred by her badgering the Trump administration to release the